qzb/node_redis/README.md

 `node_redis` has a "ready check" which sends the `INFO` command to the server.
 The response from the `INFO` command indicates whether the server is ready for more commands.
 When ready, `node_redis` emits a `ready` event.
 Setting `no_ready_check` to `true` will inhibit this check.
-* `enable_offline_queue`: *true*; By default, if there is no active connection to the redis server, commands are added to a queue and are executed once the connection has been established.
-Setting `enable_offline_queue` to `false` will disable this feature and the callback will be executed immediately with an error, or an error will be emitted if no callback is specified.
+* `enable_offline_queue`: *0*; By default, if there is no active connection to the redis server, commands are added to a queue and are executed once the connection has been established.
+Setting `enable_offline_queue` to `-1` will disable this feature and the callback will be executed immediately with an error, or an error will be emitted if no callback is specified.
+Setting this to another number will return an error for each command that has been in the queue above that time in milliseconds.
+This is especially helpful if you have an outage of the redis server and want to have errors returned and still use the offline queue for short outage (e.g. restart).
 * `retry_max_delay`: *null*; By default every time the client tries to connect and fails the reconnection delay almost doubles.
 This delay normally grows infinitely, but setting `retry_max_delay` limits it to the maximum value, provided in milliseconds.
 * `connect_timeout`: *86400000*; Setting `connect_timeout` limits total time for client to reconnect.